 Why don’t you challenge each other on making the best snow angel outside the cottage?

 The art is to make the angel stay put whilst you get up.

 Down by the lake is a timber grill that is free to use.
 Here you can warm frozen fingers and toes, but also grill food.
-You take wood from the storage but need your own matches and kindling.
-Just make sure you know where land end and lake starts as the lake is normally frozen over, but may not be safe to walk on.
+Just make sure you know where land end and the lake starts as the lake is normally frozen over, but may not be safe to walk on.